NEW IN SEPTEMBER 2017

-- Interpreters with the DPSI Law or Health who wish to complement their knowledge of other areas at level 6.
+- DPSI Law or Health holders who wish to complement their knowledge of other areas at level 6.

-- Practicing interpreters who have experience but still lack a qualification, or who have a foreign qualification in interpreting and wish to pursue a UK recognised qualification.
+- Practising interpreters who have experience but still lack a qualification, or who have a foreign qualification in interpreting and wish to pursue a recognised UK qualification.

 |When does the course run?

-Classes take place on Skype at different intervals and are combined with Other Language Assessments during the course.
+- Core classes take place on Skype and are combined with Other Language Assessments during the course.

 |Am I ready to start this course?